“But you’re a prisoner,” said Thorne.

-And she is perhaps one of the most impressive characters I’ve ever seen in a novel.
+And she is perhaps one of the most impressive characters I’ve ever seen.

 This is the book that I leave wanting to immediately turn around and re-read.
-This is the book that I connect to in a way that makes it feel more real than most books I’ve ever read.
-Readers always parrot the very real idea that books allow them to experience all kinds of different lives and adventures that they never would have otherwise and Cress hits this very nail on the head exceedingly well with a character that is immensely relatable in a way that I’ve never once found with any other character I’ve read about.
-And while I realize that this is definitely related to who I am as a person, I also recognize that there are quite a few people out there who are just like me and likely will or do feel the very same way about Cress.
+It’s the one I connect to in a way feels more real than most books I’ve read.
+Readers always parrot the very real idea that books allow them to experience different lives and adventures we’d never have otherwise.
+Cress hits this very nail on the head exceedingly well.
+The main character’s immense relatability made it impressively easy to fit myself in her shoes.
+Of course, I do realize this is closely related to who I am as a person, but I doubt I am the only one who felt this way.